Index

 Should F&O Traders Opt for New Tax regime?

-F&O traders have the option to pay taxes under the new tax regime outlined in Section 115BAC of the Income Tax Act.
-Should F&O traders opt for this new tax regime?
+F&O traders have the option to pay taxes under the new tax regime outlined in Section 115BAC of the Income Tax Act (Section 202 of the Income tax Act, 2025).
 It is important to consider the following key points under the new tax regime:

 • The tax liability will be calculated based on the slab rates introduced in the new tax regime